realityexpander/How_to_program_from_ground_up/12-ParallelProcessing.md

 ## Race Condition Problem Diagram <a name="RaceConditionDiagram"></a>
 ###### race-condition-diagram
+- ### BIG IDEA - The problem with the above example is that the threads are updating the value of `x` at the same time, and the order of the updates is not consistent, so the final value of `x` is not the expected value of `200`.

 - The problem with the above example is that the threads are updating the value of `x` at the same time, and the order of the updates is not consistent, so the final value of `x` is not the expected value of `200`.
 - This is called a race condition, and is a common problem with threads and other parallel processing systems.